 If you unfortunately have credit card and auto loans, see if you can get your interest rate down as well.
 Currently, there is still a student loan moratorium.
 Student loan borrowers are waiting to see if President Biden will forgive $10,000+ in student loan debt.
 Therefore, it’s best to sit tight.

 I’m good to go with all my refinances.
 After taking out a sizable mortgage in 2020 at 2.125% for a 7/1 ARM, I don’t plan to take on more debt.
+Although, I encourage everyone to take a look at a 15-year mortgage.
+The average 15-year mortgage rate is significantly below the average 5/1 ARM.

 7) Make Sure You Pay All Outstanding Corporate Debt